 The Admissions Office determines the amount of these awards based on a ranking calculated using high school GPA and ACT/SAT scores.

 $20,000 per year (for high school students only, on campus residents only).
-Qualifications: 30+ ACT/1320+ SAT (critical reading and math only) and straight A's for the first six semesters in high school.
+Qualifications: 30+ ACT/1320+ SAT (critical reading and math only) and straight A's (based on 4.0 scale, unweighted) for the first six semesters in high school.
 May be offset by state and/or federal aid if eligible.

 Award based on performance and ability in art, music, or theatre.
 Includes the Michael Kennedy Theatre Scholarship.